William Leonard Pickard: LSD manufacturing

-Although Skinner and Pickard were arrested moving the laboratory from the Atlas-E silo location, they never actually produced LSD at this site.
+Although Apperson and Pickard were arrested moving the laboratory from the Atlas-E silo location, they never actually produced LSD at this site.
 The laboratory had been moved there without Pickard's or Apperson's knowledge by the government's informant, Gordon Todd Skinner.
 When Pickard arrived back in town and learned that Skinner had moved the lab there, they immediately began preparations to move it.
 Unknown to them, Skinner had begun cooperating with the DEA and had already allowed them to go inside the property to look around.
 Based on what they saw during this visit, they applied for a search warrant, which was subsequently signed by a federal judge.
 Apperson drove the Ryder rental truck with the laboratory in it and Pickard followed in a Buick LeSabre; they had walkie-talkies to maintain communication.
 The DEA had a Kansas Highway Patrol car pull them over to not arouse suspicion; however, they immediately recognized something was wrong and Pickard, being a marathon runner, took off into the woods on foot and was not captured until the next day.

 Authorities found less than 6 oz of ergotamine tartrate during the arrest.
 However, they claim they normally produced up to a kilogram of LSD every five weeks.
 This would produce approximately ten million 100-microgram doses.
 Although the DEA claims this would be worth $40 million on the street, Pickard did not sell anywhere near the "street" or retail level.
-Government informant Skinner testified that Petaluma Al and the largest wholesale customers of Pickard paid 29 cents per 100 µg dose, which would put the cost at around $2.97 million for a kilogram of LSD.
+Government informant Skinner testified that Petaluma Al and the largest wholesale customers of Pickard paid 29 cents per 100 μg dose, which would put the cost at around $2.97 million for a kilogram of LSD.

 Apperson was Pickard's partner and was reportedly a skilled chemist, but his role was mainly in the setup and take-down of the laboratory.
 He was allegedly paid $100,000 for assembling and $50,000 for packing away the lab.
 Apperson reportedly manufactured synthetic mescaline.
 When authorities searched his Sunnyvale, California, home, they found five drums of precursor chemicals needed to manufacture synthetic mescaline.

 Both Pickard and Apperson were eventually found guilty at trial of conspiring to manufacture, distribute, and dispense ten grams or more of a mixture or substance containing a detectable amount of lysergic acid diethylamide (LSD); Pickard received two life sentences, while Apperson received 30 years' imprisonment.